 - Procter & Gamble introduces Drene, a soapless shampoo.

 - The American Associated Manufacturers of Toilet Articles (AMTA) is renamed the Toilet Goods Association (TGA).

-- First film photographed entirely in three-strip Technicolor film ‘Becky Sharp’ (Pioneer/RKO).
+- First film photographed entirely in three-strip Technicolor film, ‘Becky Sharp’ (Pioneer/RKO), is released.

 - Boots introduce their No. 7 range in Great Britain.